II-1 University Libraries

 Copier Management Program - Guidelines for Obtaining a Copier

 Duplicating Services manages the Copier Management Program.
-New installations of copy machines and replacements of existing copiers will be purchased or rented by Duplicating Services.
+New installations of copy machines and replacements of existing copiers will be leased by Duplicating Services.
 The only exceptions to this will be copiers in the Memorial Union and in the Chester Fritz Library and its branches; the Law Library; and the Medical Library.

-Requests for new copiers and machine replacements, including the exceptions mentioned previously, will be reviewed and approved or disapproved by Duplicating Services.
-Departments wishing to obtain the use of a copier or update their exiting machines, must contact Duplicating Services.
+Requests for new copiers and machine replacements, including the exceptions mentioned previously, will be reviewed and approved or disapproved by Duplicating Services and then sent to Purchasing Department for final approval.
+Departments wishing to obtain the use of a copier or update their exiting machines must contact Duplicating Services.
 A representative of Duplicating Services will consult with the department to determine special copying requirements, quantity and quality of copies required, and probably location of the copier.
 Each request will be reviewed and decided on an individual basis.
 (Duplicating Services reserves the right to place a used or existing copier from the Copier Management Program.)

-The purchase or rental of a copier through the CMP will be based on total cost, machine performance, machine quality, presentation, and user choice.
+The purchase or rental of a copier through the CMP will be based on total cost of copier, machine performance, machine quality, presentation, and user choice.
 The cost-per-copy to departments when leasing a copier will include the cost of the copier, the service costs, paper, and supplies.
-The cost-per-copy to departments when renting a copier will include base price to rent a copier, service and supply costs, and paper.
 Departments will be responsible for any repairs needed to the copier due to their negligence.
 This process takes anywhere from two to four weeks.

-Faculty development is a process for the enhancement of an individual's or group's personal or professional growth in the areas of instruction, research, creative activity and service to society, North Dakota , and the University.
+Faculty development is a process for the enhancement of an individual's or group's personal or professional growth in the areas of instruction, research, creative activity and service to society, North Dakota, and the University.
 UND is committed to sponsoring the continuing professional development of its faculty in all of their roles - as teachers, as scholars, and as University and public servants.
-Although individual responsibility for professional development rests with the faculty member, faculty development is the direct concern of two University Committees: the Faculty Instructional Development Committee, with a priority on the mission of teaching; and the Faculty Research and Creative Activities Committee with a priority on the mission of research and creative endeavor.
+Although individual responsibility for professional development rests with the faculty member, faculty development is the direct concern of two University Committees: the Faculty Instructional Development Committee, with a priority on the mission of teaching; and the Senate Scholarly Activities Committee with a priority on the mission of research and creative endeavor.

 Vice President for Academic Affairs and Provost, 11-14-02

 The Senate Scholarly Activities Committee is a committee of the University Senate that stimulates and encourages faculty research, develops institutional policy on faculty research, and allocates institutional research funds on the basis of competitive applications.
-The Office of Research and Program Development (ORPD) provides administrative and budgetary assistance to the SSAC.
+The Division of Research and Economic Development (DRED) provides administrative and budgetary assistance to the SSAC.
 The Committee meets several times during the academic year to review applications submitted by faculty for grants to be used to cover expenses for equipment, supplies, technical assistance, travel, publication of related findings, and other expenses related to research.
-Application forms are available from the Office of Research and Program Development or on ORPD's homepage.
+Committee information and application forms are available at: http://und.edu/research/research-economic-development/development-compliance/ssac.cfm (scroll down for forms).

 The University expects faculty/staff to continue their professional development through active participation in research and other scholarly pursuits.
 Since University resources available for such activities are limited, the University encourages faculty/staff to solicit and obtain funds from potential sponsoring agencies, such as federal and state government, private foundations, industry, and business.
 This external support is generally awarded as grants, contracts, or cooperative agreements, with the University of North Dakota as the responsible fiscal agent.
 A faculty or staff member is named as Principal Investigator (PI), and is responsible for conducting the instructional, research or service project in accordance with the terms and conditions of the award.

-Two offices exist to facilitate the process of obtaining extramural funding and administering awards that are received: the Office of Research and Program Development (ORPD) and the Grants and Contracts Administration.
+Two offices exist to facilitate the process of obtaining extramural funding and administering awards that are received: the Office of the Vice President for Research and Economic Development (VPRED) and the Grants and Contracts Administration.

 The University expects faculty to continue their professional development through active participation in research and other scholarly activity.
 The University encourages faculty to solicit and obtain funds from potential sponsoring agencies, such as federal and state government, private foundations, industry, and business to enhance and support their research and scholarly activities.
 This external support is generally awarded as grants, contracts, or cooperative agreements, with the University of North Dakota as the responsible fiscal agent.
 A faculty member is named as Principal Investigator (PI), and is responsible for conducting the research or service project in accordance with the conditions of the award.